 Transferring to SBU

-You must submit the International Student Transfer Report on the SEVIS Transfer tab.
-The international advisor at your current school will receive an email with instructions to complete their section of the form.
+You must submit the SEVIS Record Transfer Information form in accessVIS.
+The international advisor at your current school will receive an email with instructions on releasing your SEVIS record.

 Stony Brook will issue you a Transfer-Pending I-20/DS-2019.